Tokugawa Ietsuna: Bakufu power struggle (1663–1671)

-Another example of this is in 1671 when the Date family of Sendai was involved in a succession dispute.
-The bakufu intervened and prevented another rendition of the Ōnin War.
-By 1671, however, many of the former regents were either dead or retired, and Ietsuna began to rule in his own right.
+In 1671, the Date clan of Sendai had a succession dispute.
+The bakufu intervened and prevented another reiteration of the Ōnin War.
+By that time many of the former regents were either dead or retired, and Ietsuna became more invested in the affairs of state.

 Shōgun (1671–1680)

 Following the succession dispute of the Date, very few disturbances occurred for the remainder of Ietsuna's reign, except some defiant daimyōs.

 In 1679, shōgun Ietsuna fell ill.
 His succession began to be discussed, in which Sakai Tadakiyo took an active role.
 He suggested that a son of Emperor Go-Sai become the next shogun, following the precedent of the later Kamakura shoguns, who in reality were members of the blood royal.
 Tadakiyo probably saw himself as becoming powerful like the Hōjō regents, and thus many members of the Tokugawa blood preferred Shogun Ietsuna's younger brother Tokugawa Tsunayoshi, also a son of Shogun Iemitsu, to become shōgun.